ismaelyws/themely/README.md

 3. Beginner friendly, simple & fast WordPress auto-installer.
 4. Reduce WordPress related support tickets (we provide links to documentation & tutorials for WordPress).
 5. Security minded - we set secure default usernames, passwords and database table prefixes.
-6. Clear & intuitive cPanel icon & title (so your users don't have to search or ask your support techs where to install WordPress).
+6. Clear & intuitive cPanel icon & title (so users don't have to search or ask support techs where to install WordPress).
 7. We only approve themes to our directory that meet our strict quality & security standards.